Wambosa/poly_jug/README.md

 ### notes
 - ive done this before if i can find my old code
 - sqlite will be the base language, possibly converted into mysql/mssql

+### future
+- need to deal with all the database types cleverly (most likely using reflect + switching)
+- query lang conversion, that was fun